-St. Louis, May 17 .- Sir Hugh Gilsean-Reid, president of the World's Press parliameni, in an interview today, said that

-King Edward is seeking to end hostill. ties in the far east.
-He said; "King Edward is for peace.
-He did not like to see the war between Russia and Japan begin, and wishes to see it brought to an end as soon as possible.
-When the new British ambaasador went to St. Peterburg he carried a message from the king to the czar suggesting that peace be brought about.
-His was the first sug-gestion of peace made.
+St. Louis, May 17 .- Sir Hugh Gilsean-Reid, president of the World's Press parliament, in an interview today, said that King Edward is seeking to end hostilities in the far cast.
+He said: ties in the far cast.
+He said: "King Edward is for peace.
+He dld not like to see the war between Russia and Japan begin, and wishes to see it brought to an end as soon as possible.
+When the new British ambassador went to St. Peterburg he carried a message from the king to the czar suggesting that peace be brought about.
+His w.s. the first sug-gestion of peace made.
 This message from the king has greatly increased his popularity with the masses in England.
 England at large sympathizes with Japan."